-Community support
+Community Support

-Spirit of Tasmania has been a strong supporter of Tasmanian organisations, charities and businesses for the life of its operations in the State.
+Spirit of Tasmania has been a strong supporter of Tasmanian organisations, charities and businesses for as long as it has operated in the state.

-Every year the Company's Sponsorship Committee evaluates hundreds of requests for sponsorship from Tasmanian and national charities and businesses seeking contra travel.
+Every year, the Company's Sponsorship Committee evaluates hundreds of requests for sponsorship from Tasmanian and national charities and businesses seeking supported travel.

-For the reporting period, Spirit of Tasmania donated approximately \$140,000 worth of contra travel to community-based initiatives to assist with the delivery of events in Tasmania and Victoria.
+For the reporting period, Spirit of Tasmania donated nearly \$150,000 worth of contra travel to communitybased initiatives, to help them deliver events in Tasmania and Victoria.
+Organisations that benefited included Surf Life Saving Tasmania, the Tasmanian Institute of Sport, Rural Alive and Well, and the St Helens Sailing Squadron.